pelias/pelias/Libpostal_Integration/README.md

 ## Documentation

 Add a brand new documentation page devoted to the fallback mechanism.
 This is a new feature and significantly impacts results.
-Sweet all existing documentation to ensure all result examples are up-to-date, as many will have drastically changed for the better.
+Sweet *(what is this?)* all existing documentation to ensure all result examples are up-to-date, as many will have drastically changed for the better.
 There will be times when only a single result will be returned.

 Update the section describing the `size` parameter to indicate that there will often be only 1 result and occasionally 0 results, even if the size is set to a larger number.
 The size will reflect the maximum number of results to return.